EvanHahn/evanhahn-dot-com/_posts/2011-05-03-how-do-i-jasmine.md

 layout: post
 permalink: /how-do-i-jasmine/
 ---
 _[Jasmine](https://jasmine.github.io/) is a behavior-driven testing framework for JavaScript.
-It's pretty cool, but I couldn't find a good tutorial.
-So I learned it and made a tutorial.
 This tutorial is intended for people that are familiar with some more advanced JavaScript features (callbacks, basic object-oriented programming) and want to start testing.
-This tutorial was last updated for Jasmine version 1.2.0._
+This tutorial was last updated for Jasmine version 1.2.0, which means **this tutorial is fairly out of date**._

 _I also wrote a book about this!
 If you want more detail, take a look at [*JavaScript Testing with Jasmine*](http://shop.oreilly.com/product/0636920028277.do)._